Looking for the best yule log cake recipe? It's right here. Buche De Noel is incredibly light and delicious.

 The cake may not look pretty at this point, but it will.
 Roll the cake in the towel and set aside to cool.

 Do you prefer something lighter?
-How about a Lemon jelly roll with whipped cream and Blackberry jam.
-We also have a special surprise for a cute idea to decorate your Buche De Noel and a Big Foot sighting :-)
+How about a Lemon jelly roll with whipped cream and Blackberry jam?
+You'll see how to create a Big Foot theme and a special surprise Big Foot sighting :-)

 You can decorate with meringue mushrooms as in this video and sprinkle them with a little bit of cocoa right before serving.
 Sift powdered sugar over the cake before serving.
 This gives the illusion of a fresh snowfall.